Real Estate CRM Secrets

 What is the best CRM for real estate agents?

-There is no single "perfect" CRM, but you should choose one specifically designed for real estate.
-Generic CRMs lack the tools to handle transaction lifecycles, lead incubation, and long-term relationship management required for real estate success.
+There is no single "perfect" CRM, but you should choose one designed for real estate.
+Generic CRMs lack the tools to manage transaction lifecycles, lead incubation, and long-term relationship management required for real estate success.

 What is the biggest "secret" to using a real estate CRM?

-The single biggest secret is regular, daily use.
+The single biggest secret is consistent, daily use.
 Just as joining a gym only works if you exercise, a CRM only works if you use it.
-Schedule at least one hour of "Office Hours" each day specifically for working in your CRM to make calls, send emails, and follow up with leads.
+Schedule at least one hour of "Office Hours" each day to work in your CRM, make calls, send emails, and follow up with leads.

 Should I copy the top agent in my office to be successful?